AmirYa412/WebdriverIO-JavaScript-Automation/README.md

 ### Info
 This repo contains a Web UI test automation project written in JavaScript.
 It is based on ```Mocha``` framework, ```WebdriverIO(v7)``` and page object  model.
+Project is loading different test data files according to testedEnvs (default env: production), more can be found in config file.
 Each test file showing an example of different assertion library:

 * Node.js built-in assert